matias-kovero/AWiB/1-Basics/README.md

 ![](./images/test-dialog1.jpg)

 See how _**Watson Assistant**_ is picking out the _intents_ and _entities_ it sees in the user input, and responds accordingly.

+You will be able to test the integration with the Business Automation Workflow once you get through the next 3 labs using the _**Osoitteenmuutos**_ option. :smile:

 ## Build a web based chat interface - OPTIONAL